QiuyunZou/ML-BiGAMP/README.md

 # ML-BiGAMP
-Matlab code of ML-BiGAMP
+Matlab code (Matlab2014a) of ML-BiGAMP

 This repository provides the implementation of multi-layer bilinear generalized approximate message passing (ML-BiGAMP), which can be found in arXiv: https://arxiv.org/pdf/2007.00436.pdf

-This repository includes 7 experiments (please see its Branches).
+This repository includes 7 experiments (please see its branches).

 The 1st experiment (EXP1) verified the consistency of ML-BiGAMP and its SE in 2-layer model.